 [ Read: Lip make up ]

 Around 5000 years ago in ancient Mesopotamia, semi-precious jewels were crushed fine which served as lip colours for women.

 Egyptians are wild about lipstick.
-Ancient Egyptian women used red ochre, carmine, and other dyes to create a variety of shades, from tangerine to pink to black.
-So you see black lipstick is nothing new.
+Ancient Egyptian women used red ochre, carmine, and other dyes to create a variety of shades, from tangerine to pink and even black.
+So you see, black lipstick is nothing new.

 They also used harmful toxic bromine mannite mixed with iodine which created a deep purple shade.
 These metals caused diseases which subsequently lead to death and thus these lip lacquers were known as “kiss of death”.